 A student is administratively withdrawn from the University when he or she does not fulfill the academic or financial requirements to maintain student status.
-Students who do not register for courses and do not file a leave of absence request by the end of the add/drop period will be administratively withdrawn from the University.
+Students who do not register for courses and do not apply for and obtain approval for a leave of absence by the end of the add/drop period will be administratively withdrawn from the University.
 Students unable to register for classes because of overdue student accounts are also administratively withdrawn from the University.